pgpkg/pgpkg/docs/index.md

 ## What is pgpkg?

+pgpkg is a small, fast and safe Postgresql database migration command-line tool (and Go library) focussed on:

+* keeping logic in one place, by enabling SQL functions and native code to be stored in the same directory;
+* reusing logic, by enabling creation of SQL libraries for reuse in different systems.
+* simplicity and ease of use.

-pgpkg is a small and fast command-line tool (and Go library) which is designed to make writing Postgresql stored functions as easy as writing functions in any other language, such as Go, Java or Python.
+pgpkg makes writing Postgresql stored functions as easy as writing functions in any other language, such as Go, Java or Python.

 pgpkg enables your SQL code to live side-by-side with your regular code, and lets you use the exact same workflows.
 You can edit your SQL functions in the same IDE, commit them to the same Git repository,